sankalp1999/fastAsk/README.md

 # AskMe

-A simple application that uses parallel LLM calls to gather context from a large amount of text and then use it to chat.
+A simple application that usces parallel LLM calls to gather context from a large amount of text and then use it to chat.
 I am currently using deepseek.

 ## Setup